Cloudzero/cloudzero-agent/helm/docs/deploy-validation.md

 > Note: Replace `cloudzero-agent` with the correct namespace for your deployment.

-### 2. Identify the correct pod name
+### 2. Identify the agent server component

-To inspect the logs of the validator containers, you need to identify the pod name for the `cloudzero-agent-server` pod.
+The agent server runs the main validation diagnostics.
+You can target it directly using labels instead of specific pod names.

 ### 3. Read the logs for the validator containers